mikegcoleman/docker101-linux/README.md

 The Dockerfile syntax is straightforward.
 In this task you'll walk through two Dockerfiles which package websites to run in Docker containers.
 The first example is very simple, and the second is more involved.
 By the end of this task you'll have a good understanding of the main Dockerfile instructions.

-## Build a simple website image
+### Build a simple website image

-Have a look at the, which builds a simple website that allows you to send a tweet.
+Let's have a look at the folowing Dockerfile, which builds a simple website that allows you to send a tweet.

 ```
 FROM nginx:latest